SirPepe/ornament/Readme.md

 To subscribe to multiple events, pass a single string with the event names separated by whitespace.

-You can also provide a target-producing factory in place of the target itself:
+You can also provide a target-producing factory or promise in place of the target itself:

 ```javascript
 import { define, subscribe } from "@sirpepe/ornament";